 Alocasia Sinuata Maintenance

-Native to the Philippines, Alocasia sinuata is a magnificent and uncommon houseplant that is more typically known as Mirror Face or Jewel Alocasia.
+Native to the Philippines, Alocasia sinuata is a magnificent and uncommon houseplant that more typically known as Mirror Face or Jewel Alocasia.
 Its glossy finish and distinctive shape make these gorgeous, wide, dark green leaves particularly sought.
 Critically under threat in its native habitat, Alocasia sinuata would be a unique addition to any indoor plant group.
 Covering light, irrigation, humidity, soil, temperature, fertilizing, and upkeep demands, this guide will offer fundamental instructions on correct Alocasia sinuata growth and care.

 Alocasia Sinuata Care

 Meeting its particular care needs is absolutely essential for your Alocasia sinuata to bloom.
-Here is an in-depth analysis of what this crop requires:
+Here is an indepth analysis of what this crop requires:

 Light Requirements

 Alocasia sinuata likes bright, off sunlight.
 This implies it does well under strong shade, much as it would naturally under canopied trees.
-Although it can withstand lower light levels, too little light may make the plant stretch and fade its brilliant color.
+Although it can withstand less light levels, too little light may make the plant stretch and fade its brilliant color.
 Direct sunlight should be avoided since it scorches the leaves.

 Watering Needs